-- 5.3.1 In the event of a ball during play being lost or in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had similar amount of wear. - 5.3.2 In the event of the ball becoming wet and soggy as a result of play continuing in inclement weather or it being affected by dew, and in the opinion of the umpires being unfit for play, the ball may be replaced for a ball that has similar amount of wear, even though it has not gone out of shape. - 5.3.3 If the ball is to be replaced, the umpire shall inform the batter.
-Either the batter or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.
+In the event of a ball during play being lost or in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had a similar amount of wear.

+In the event of the ball becoming wet and soggy as a result of play continuing in inclement weather or it being affected by dew, or a white ball becoming significantly discoloured and in the opinion of the umpires being unfit for play, the ball may be replaced for a ball that has similar amount of wear, even though it has not gone out of shape.

+If the ball is to be replaced, the umpire shall inform the batter.
+Either batter or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.